Petit-Quebec/sommelier/README.md

 # Sommelier
-A Discord bot written in Rust.
-The goal of this bot is _not_ to create an amazing piece of software, but to just have fun with friends and have something fun to work on.
+A Discord bot written in Rust, to be deployed in a matching "Kitchen" server.
+The goal of this bot is _not_ to create an amazing piece of software, but to just have fun with friends and have something fun to work on in an interesting language.

+## Rust
+Before contributing, you should be familiar with the first 6 chapters of [the Rust Book](https://doc.rust-lang.org/book/), which is a well-written guide on the core language elements of Rust.

+## Contributing to Sommelier
+Sommelier is intended to be an open space to experiment with Rust in a Discord bot setting.
+To contribute, you should open a pull request with passing tests that illustrate the functionality of your contribution.

-## Modules
+## Code Modules
-This is a brief description of the three modules of this project.
+A brief description of the three modules of this project.
 The first two are named folders in the root of this directory, and the third (main module) is contained in the **src** directory.

 ### Ante
 Startup script required to initialize the [Discord Application Commands](https://discord.com/developers/docs/interactions/application-commands) required by Sommelier.
 This module requires the use of the **contractor** module to manage commands.